Nonequilibrium quantum heat transport between structured environments: Introduction

 Recently, an extension to the NESB was proposed and studied in \cite{AntoSztrikacs2022,Duan2020,Novais2005,Palm2018}, where a unitary rotation is applied to one of the interaction terms so as to make the system-bath coupling operators noncommutative.
 This feature introduces a source of asymmetry into the model that facilitates two competing transport mechanisms: (i) one in which heat transfer occurs between baths through direct excitation of the system, termed system currents, and (ii) another pathway independent of the system in which a heat flow occurs directly between the baths.
 Notably, since the inter-bath current scales \textit{quartically} with respect to the system-bath coupling parameter $\lambda$ as $\lambda\rightarrow0$, it was established that a second-order approach is insufficient to capture the correct steady-state behavior in cases where the system current is zero \cite{AntoSztrikacs2022,Duan2020}.
-At the same time, another extension to the NESB was introduced in \cite{Aurell2021,Yamamoto2021} to study heat transport in the nonequilibrium quantum Rabi model, describing the experimental setup of a superconducting qubit embedded between two harmonic resonators \cite{Ronzani2018}.
+At the same time, other extensions to the NESB were examined in \cite{Aurell2021,Yamamoto2021,Xu2021} to study heat transport through superconducting circuits, consisting of a transmon qubit and pair of resonators in a resonator-qubit-resonator configuration (quantum Rabi model) embedded between two thermal reservoirs \cite{Reuther2010,Ronzani2018}.
+A similar setup whereby the reservoirs are `filtered' through an intermediate oscillator has also been considered in the context of autonomous thermal machines \cite{GelbwaserKlimovsky2014}.